Skip to main content

 Overview

-Greek offers a mechanism for someone to write options to receive two tokens, OPT and CLT, in return for depositing collateral:
+Greek offers a mechanism for someone to write options to receive two tokens, an Option (OPT) and a Receipt (RCT), in return for depositing collateral:

 deposit collateral